outreachy/website/README.md

 You'll need to set up a new internship round, following the instructions in the next section.

-# Removing a virtual env
+# Removing the virtual environment

 If you made a mistake in the directions above, you may need to remove your pipenv virtual environment.
 You can do that by running `pipenv --rm` in the website directory.
 If needed, you can delete the website directory and start over at the git clone command.